 The hike is roughly a 9.5-mile loop that connects two trails and a dirt road.
-One of aspect of the trail that I love is that for the first half of the trail, you are in the valley and for the last half you hike along the ridge line.
+One aspect of the trail that I love is that for the first half of the trail, you are in the valley and for the last half you hike along the ridgeline.
 Both sections provide amazing views that I have not seen in many other places in Arkansas.

 I’m glad I hiked it the way I did because the Caney Creek trail crosses the creek several times.
 The creek crossings caused me to have to stop and take off my boots several times.
 And I’m glad I got that over with in the beginning.

 Finding the trailhead

 Because there are two trails, there are two trailheads.
 For reasons previously stated, I began at the Caney Creek Trail east trailhead.
 This trailhead is on Forest Service Road 38 about 3.5 miles past Shady Lake Recreation Area.

 If you chose to begin the Caney Creek/Buckeye Mountain Trail at the Buckeye Mountain Trail, its trailhead is one more mile up the road.

 From a map and information from the Forest Service, click here.